How the Data Store Works

 The System container has the following child containers.

 Administrator security descriptor holder.
-Windows Server 2003 implements protection of administrative groups through a background task that computes the set of memberships and checks whether their security descriptors are well-known protected security descriptors.
+Windows Server 2003 and later implements protection of administrative groups through a background task that computes the set of memberships and checks whether their security descriptors are well-known protected security descriptors.
 If the security descriptor of any administrative account does not match that of AdminSDHolder, the security descriptor is overwritten with the security descriptor of AdminSDHolder.
 This task is executed only on the domain controller that holds the primary domain controller (PDC) emulator operations master role.